Injection Mold Grades and Types

 What Are the Components of Injection Molding Molds?

 The injection molding mold itself consists of several components, each with its own specific function within the mold.
-Learn more about the structure of injection mold.
+To explore more about the structure of injection mold, visit our guide on The Essential Guide to Injection Mold Structure.

 • Cavity: The cavity is the part of the mold that forms the external shape and features of the final product.
 It determines the outer surface and design details of the molded part.